coverclock/com-diag-hazer/README.md

     GSV [10] sat   8 elv  5 azm 160 snr 34dBHz con GPS
     GSV [11] sat  31 elv  2 azm  73 snr  0dBHz con GPS

-gpstool can assert an output GPIO pin in approximate time with the 1PPS signal derived from either DCD or GPIO.
+gpstool can assert an output GPIO pin in approximate syntonization with the 1PPS signal derived from either DCD or GPIO.
 This example (which I've run on a Raspberry Pi with the GR-701W) uses pin 16.
 Note the addition of the -p flag.
 (Again, you may have to run gpstool as root to access the GPIO pins.)

     # gpstool -D /dev/ttyUSB0 -b 9600 -8 -n -1 -E -c -p 16

+## Cleaning Up

 The GPIO functions implemented in Diminuto and used by gpstool may get confused if gpstool exits ungracefully leaving GPIO pins configured.
 If necessary, you